jesselooney/cosc383-project4/writeup.typ

 == Pokemon Choosing

 While searching inside `Cookies.png` we found what looks like a Pokemon trainer looking at three Poke Balls.
-We don't know what this means, but it might pertain to the question about Pr0Hax0r's preferred Pokemon.
+Inside of it, the red, blue, and green channels contain images of different Pokemon.
+If only we knew Pr0Hax0r's favorite color!

 == Text